hpc/charliecloud/doc/tutorial.rst

   grown in 3 instructions: a

 Note the dot after each instruction’s line number.
 This means that the instruction was executed.
-You can see this in the output of the two echo commands.
+You can also see this in the output of the two :code:`echo` commands.

 But on our second build, we get::

   $ ch-image build -t a -f a.df .
     1* FROM almalinux:8
-    2* RUN echo foo
+    2* RUN sleep 2 && echo foo
-    3* RUN echo bar
+    3* RUN sleep 2 && echo bar
   copying image …
   grown in 3 instructions: a